 Where compassionate, creative kids come to explore spirituality.

 Children’s programming usually occurs on Sunday mornings.
-For now, as we are all keeping our distance, Kelowna Unitarians have developed a bimonthly holistic resource document for families.
-We hope these activities integrate important principles and values, often forgotten or disregarded in our modern day to day.
+For now, as we are all keeping our distance, Kelowna Unitarians have developed a monthly holistic resource document for families.
+We hope these activities integrate important principles and values, often forgotten or disregarded in our daily life.
 We have combined meditations, storybook videos, articles, and conversation prompts for all ages.
-These activities can be found in the kids section.
+These activities can be found in the kid's section.

 1st Principle: We believe that each and every person is important.